demelostar/jpos-ng/README.md

 ### Agent as server (Bind)

-The Ligolo-ng agent can operate using a bind connection (i.e. acting as a server).
+The Ljpos-li agent can operate using a bind connection (i.e. acting as a server).

 Instead of using the `--connect [ip:port]` argument, you can use `--bind [ip:port]` so the agent start listening to connections.